Constantly tired? Find the causes with a blood test.

 What symptoms can indicate a high CRP level?

-Since the CRP value is only a marker for inflammation, it does not indicate any specific symptoms itself.
+Since the CRP value is only a marker for inflammation, it does not itself indicate specific symptoms.
 However, symptoms of inflammation can include fever, pain, swelling, fatigue, and redness.
 A CRP test is often performed to clarify the cause of these symptoms.

 What is the difference between CRP and hs-CRP?